NguyenThiThanhThuy20020479/Fabbi-test/README.md

-Should use Docker to run
+Running with Docker is better